 The types of intraepithelial dysplasia of the upper aerodigestive tract (UADT) include nonkeratinizing ("classic") dysplasia and keratinizing dysplasia.
 Of the 2 types of dysplasias, the keratinizing dysplasias are significantly more common than the nonkeratinizing dysplasias.
-Unlike laryngeal dysplasia, a 3-tier system for oral dysplasia is retained (see also note O).
+Unlike laryngeal dysplasia, a 3-tier system for oral dysplasia is not entirely abandoned though a 2-tier system is implied in the most recent WHO (see also Note K).
 Generally, mild dysplasia at a margin is considered low risk and negative, while severe dysplasia at margin is considered high risk and positive.
-Moderate dysplasia at margin is implies an intermediate risk and is reported as positive.
+Moderate dysplasia at margin implies an intermediate risk and is reported as positive.
+Other meaningful dysplasia/preneoplasia subtypes include HPV-associated oral epithelial dysplasia and lesions seen in proliferative verrucous leukoplakia.